husnuu/DSA210-Project/README.md

 While this project seeks to provide meaningful insights, certain limitations must be acknowledged:

 - **Data Availability**: Some airline-specific data may not be publicly accessible, requiring estimation techniques or alternative data sources.
-- **External Factors**: Unexpected events (e.g., geopolitical crises, new travel restrictions) may impact airline occupancy in ways that are difficult to model.
+- **External Factors**: Unexpected events (geopolitical crises, new travel restrictions) may impact airline occupancy in ways that are difficult to model.
 - **Model Accuracy**: While machine learning models can make predictions, they rely on the quality and completeness of historical data.

 For future improvements, additional data sources such as real-time social media sentiment analysis or customer booking patterns could enhance prediction accuracy.